 floatchamber is maintained slightly below than the fuel discharge nozzle tip height as shown in the above schematic diagram.

 - The power output of the engine can be varied by discharging the amount of fuel mixture quantity into the cylinder governed by the throttle valve situated after the venturi tube.

 Drawbacks of simple Carburetor

-We have discussed the simple Carburetor construction, working principle and the disadvantages.
+We have discussed the simple Carburetor main components, construction, working principle and the disadvantages.
 Let us know your thoughts in the comment section below.